ldelacroixjc/jsx_metaphoto/README.md

 # MetaPhoto Frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a React application SPA for MetaPhoto MVP

 ## prerequisites